College and Career Readiness for Students with Disabilities

 These sources are, but are not limited to:

 Upon Exiting School

-The Exit Document provides students with their IEP’s important information that they may use as they transition from school to adult services.
-The Exit Document will be useful to the students as they go through the disability determination process at college, postsecondary education, employment services, independent living services, and adult service agencies.
+The Summary of Performance provides students with their IEP’s important information that they may use as they transition from school to adult services.
+The Summary of Performance will be useful to the students as they go through the disability determination process at college, postsecondary education, employment services, independent living services, and adult service agencies.

 The United States Congress reauthorized the Individuals with Disabilities Education Improvement Act 2004 (IDEIA).
 According to IDEA 2004, when a student graduates or ages out of special education, local school districts must provide this student with a summary of his or her academic achievement and functioning performance.
 The summary focuses not only on the student’s performance, but also on what services or accommodations have (or have not) worked for the student.

 Training and Transition Experiences

 Customized employment is a process designed to personalize the relationship between a job candidate and an employer.
 It is based on a match between the strengths, conditions, and interests of a job candidate and the business needs of an employer.
 Customized Employment utilizes an individualized approach to employment planning and job development.

 Training and transition experiences are available through participation in individualized programs.
 These programs cater to a wide variety of student ability levels, age groups, and interests.
 Each program is available for eligible students during their academic careers at HCPSS and provides valuable opportunities to build skillsets in self-advocacy, employer relationships, and financial literacy.